protostork/micro-tojour/tojour.tutorial.md

 But briefly, first things first: we will assume you've installed the tojour plugin and its dependencies).
 If not, please look at the help (`Ctrl-e` and type 'help tojour') or just run the file [your_micro_config_dir]/plug/tojour/install.sh to set this up.

-If some of the default hotkeys in the tutorial are not working, you can take over the entire default tojour keyconfig by pressing `Ctrl-e` in micro and entering this command: 'tojour.setupbindings' (don't worry, it will make a backup of your existing keyboard shortcuts).
+To take over the default hotkeys from the tutorial, press `Ctrl-e` in micro and enter this command: 'tojour.setupbindings', or to potentially overwrite your custom keybindings, 'tojour.setupbindingsforce' (don't worry, it will make a backup of your existing keyboard shortcuts).

 ## Managing Todos